znort987/blockparser/README.md

         .
 Few dependencies: openssl-dev, boost

         .
-Understand how the data structure underlying bitcoin works.
+Very quickly extract information from the entire blockchain.

         .
-Very quickly extract information from the entire blockchain.
+Code is simple and helps to understand how the data structure underlying bitcoin works.

     Build it:
     ---------